 After a conversation with my friends that evening, I listened to one of the favourite hit songs of the time.
 A song that got everyone on the dance floor, Power of Love by Luther Vandross.
 Gosh!
 We were so young then.
 We knew nothing about love, it was more about power of lust.
 And yes, our study time at UNITRA (as we called it) was a celebration too; a coming of age.

 Anyway, that’s how my week went.
 How was yours?

-Every Friday, I share five random things I’m reading, watching, doing and thinking about.
+Occasionally, I share five random things I’m reading, watching, doing and thinking about.
 Hope you find them interesting.